 Tanglang La (108 km from Leh)

 Settled at an elevation of 5328 m over the ocean level, in the Zanskar extend, Taglang La pass is the second most noteworthy mountain passes in Ladakh, the first being Khardungla Pass.
-It is the home of the roaming Changpa herder who can be seen grouping their cows and goats.
+It is the home of the roaming Changpa herder who can be seen grouping their cows and goats and it is one of the best places to see while traveling to Leh Ladakh by road.
 The pass is adjoining the Leh-Manali thruway and is come to by means of 21 Gata loops.

 The pass accommodates a beautiful view as it influences far from the principle parkway.
 Sufficient vegetation on both sides additionally cools the as of now chilled air and now and again, the sharp twists give only the adrenaline push adventurists need.